TonyGermaneri/canvas-datagrid/README.md

 Works with require framework or without.
 If used without require, `canvasDataGrid` is declared in the global scope.

-Simple creation and data set
+Simple creation and data set.

     var grid = canvasDataGrid({
         parentNode: document.getElementById('blockElement'),